NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 # C++ in a web browser

 I am a research software engineer working at the Netherlands eScience center working together with a researcher who wrote a algorithm in the C++ language.
-To make the algorithm more usable by others I want make it accessable from a web browser.
+To make the algorithm more usable by others I want make it accessible from a web browser.
 Let's go through the steps to create a web application in this blog and upcoming blogs as a reminder for myself and for others in a similar situation.

-The algorithm of the researcher is a bit to complex to talk about here so I will use the [Newton-Rapson root finding algorithm](https://en.wikipedia.org/wiki/Newton%27s_method) as a replacement.
+The algorithm of the researcher is a bit to complex to talk about here so I will use the [Newton-Raphson root finding algorithm](https://en.wikipedia.org/wiki/Newton%27s_method) as a replacement.
 The C++ implementation of root finding algorithm will use a class with an epsilon value to initialize and a solve function which accepts an initial guess and returns the found root value.
 The C+++ source code can be found [here](https://github.com/NLESC-JCER/run-cpp-on-web/tree/master/js-webapp).

 You can visit a web site with C++ source code using a web browser, but it can not run the code for you.
 If so that would make this a very short story.
 So we need some way to make the web browser able to run the code.
 Luckily all web browsers can run a programming language called [JavaScript](https://developer.mozilla.org/en-US/docs/Web/javascript), let us see if we can use that.
 Tools where made in the past that can transpile non-JavaScript code to JavaScript, but the performance was less than running native code.
 To run code as fast as native code, the [WebAssembly language](https://webassembly.org/) was developed.
 WebAssembly is a low-level, [Assembly](https://en.wikipedia.org/wiki/Assembly_language)-like language with a compact binary format.
 The binary format is stored as a WebAssembly module or *.wasm file.
 The JavaScript engine inside web browsers can load WebAssembly modules and interact with them.